Info Campaign 2024

 Do human rights apply for all?

-Human rights are fundamental, and every person is unconditionally entitled to them, regardless of their sex, country of origin, religion, or any other personal or cultural trait.
-These rights guarantee the dignity and freedom of the individual and encompass a multitude of rights, among them the right to life, freedom, security, free speech, education, and equality before the law.
+Human rights are universal and must be upheld for every individual, regardless of their gender, country of origin, religion or any other personal or cultural characteristic.
+These rights safeguard the dignity and freedom of every person and encompass a wide range of protections, including the rights to life, freedom, security, free expression, education, and equality before the law.

 These rights are not merely moral principles, But also legally binding norms in over 170 countries.
 They are meant to ensure dignified life and security and counteract discrimination.